kaushikgopal/RxJava-Android-Samples/README.md

 ### Concurrency using schedulers

-A common requirement is to offload lengthy heavy I/O intensive operations to a background thread (non-UI thread), and feed the results back to the UI/main thread, on completion.
-This is a demo of how long running operations can be offloaded to a background thread.
+A common requirement is to offload lengthy heavy I/O intensive operations to a background thread (non-UI thread) and feed the results back to the UI/main thread, on completion.
+This is a demo of how long-running operations can be offloaded to a background thread.
 After the operation is done, we resume back on the main thread.
 All using RxJava!
 Think of this as a replacement to AsyncTasks.

 The long operation is simulated by a blocking Thread.sleep call (since this is done in a background thread, our UI is never interrupted).

 To really see this example shine.
-Hit the button multiple times and see how the button click (which is a ui operation) is never blocked because the long operation only runs in the background.
+Hit the button multiple times and see how the button click (which is a UI operation) is never blocked because the long operation only runs in the background.

 ### Accumulate calls (buffer)